 Crystal Rock is one of the North’s gems.
 This site is similar to Castle Rock, yet much larger.
 This rocky pinnacle breaks the surface at low tide, displaying an array of soft and hard corals.
 This is a very colourful dive which is also prone to current.
 We often use a negative entry on this dive, swim down quickly, grab hold of a rock in the split, and watch the show.
 Tons of trevally, jacks, sharks, Napoleon wrasse and the occasional eagle ray frequent.
 This site also experiences very clear water, hence its name – Crystal Bommie.
 There is a small mound north west of the rock where different species of fish school seasonally.
 Tuna and mackerel frequently buzz this site.
 This is an excellent dive site and usually worth doing twice.

 Three Sisters is a site north of Pillarsteen .
-There are 3, large pinnacles within easy swimming distance of each other, with each rock only about 10 meters apart.
-They are sitting on the sand in about 20 meters of water and rise to about 3 to 5 meters from the surface.
+There are 3, large pinnacles within easy swimming distance of each other, with each rock only about 10 metres apart.
+They are sitting on the sand in about 20 metres of water and rise to about 3 to 5 metres from the surface.
 It is a very pristine site covered in coral growth and rich in fish life.
 It is often affected by current but usually always diveable if you don’t mind having to get some serious kicking in.
-If you are adventurous there is actually a fourth sister located further to the west that starts in about 20meters of water and drops down to 40 with some impressive fans and an abundant amount of life on it.
+If you are adventurous there is actually a fourth sister located further to the west that starts in about 20metres of water and drops down to 40 with some impressive fans and an abundant amount of life on it.